ganna1008/react-app-tweets/README.md

 # Difficulties

-I have had the Problems with a rendering Components, in Component "user" occurs a fetch on backend by first render, that we not need.
+I have had the problems with a rendering Components, in Component "user" occurs a fetch on backend by first render, that we not need.
 Despite all my tries I didn't fixed that.
 I also didn't do the additional tasks, because of time.
 Its very sad.